 At the back of my bullet journal, I have a page of useful numbers, a page of empty timetables ready for the upcoming academic year, and finally, a yearly calendar, opposite a huge sticker of Rey from Star Wars of course!
 I also took out the page marker and pen holder from my old planner and stuck them in, both of which have proven useful.

-If you want to see a flip-through of every page in my bullet journal, check out the video below
+If you want to see a flip-through of every page inside my bullet journal, check out the video below!

 All the best,